tom-seddon/b2/README.md

 the `Disc image...` or `Direct disc image...` option to select an .ssd file, then hit Shift+Break (PC Shift + PC F11) to start it.

 `Disc image...` loads the file into memory.
-It isn't updated when changes are made in the emulator (use `Save` to do that), and changes made to the file won't be seen in the emulator (reload the disc image for that).
+The file isn't updated when changes are made in the emulator (use `Save` to do that), and changes made to the file won't be seen in the emulator (reload the disc image for that).

 `Direct disc image...` accesses the file directly for each read or write.
 Any changes made in the emulator are immediately made to the